rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/4-amy.md

 “Hey, no, stop that!”
 He got up on one elbow and tried to push her away.
 “Why are you here?
 Where’s Ian?”

 “Ugh, fine!”
-She sat up, still straddling him, but no longer trying to grope him.
+She sat up, still straddling him, but no longer groping him.
 “Your _bro_ stood me up, alright?”

 “He did?”
 Wally looked confused.
 “So you’re here to, what, fuck me to get back at him?”